danielamuniz367/employee-directory/README.md

 I installed `react-router-dom` in order to achieve this and followed the documentation.
 Before that, I created a GridView component and moved the MaterialTable code into its own TableView component in order to achieve simple routing.

 Along the way, I added styling and animations with css and Material (and Material UI).

+Lastly I'm not sure why but originally the table wasn't overlowing.
+Oh well.
+I hope you've liked what I've done!

 In the project directory, you can run: